fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 ## Testing

 I am now starting to test the code.
+I have some queries which I have sent to Duncan Greenwood.

 ## Codes

 ### CBUS_empty_SAM3X8E_v1

 This is Duncan Greenwood's first example.
+At the moment the code assumes that there will be a button and LEDs for the Slim/Flim change.

 ## CBUS Codes